ChrisW-priv/PersonalVault/notes/Unapply pattern.md

 ---
 title: Unapply pattern
-description: No description provided.
+description: Gathers the arguments into a list of arguments for a function.
 date: 2025-02-14
-tags: []
+tags:
 categories:
   - zettelkasten
 ---

-> [!Definition]
-> Pattern that gathers the arguments into a list of arguments for a function.
 Part of a [Function programming](Function%20programming) theory.

 ## Code